The Great Cloud Exodus: Part I

 Text: Michel Heinst, CEO and owner Tech Outlet Ltd

 The promise was tempting in its simplicity: no more own servers, no worries about updates or security patches, and infinite scalability available at the push of a button.
-Anyone investing in their own 'iron' in 2015 was met with pitying looks.
+Those who invested in their own 'iron' in 2015 were looked at with pity.

 However, by 2025, the atmosphere has radically changed.
 The honeymoon period with the hyperscalers - Amazon Web Services (AWS), Microsoft Azure, and Google Cloud - is definitively over.
 What began as a flirtation with flexibility and modernization has turned into a stifling marriage for many Dutch organizations, characterized by vendor lock-in, unpredictable cost explosions, and a fundamental lack of control over their own data.